-Localize a website with HTMLRewriter · Cloudflare Workers docs
+Localize a website with HTMLRewriter

 The

-[site] section at the bottom of
+[site] section at the bottom of your

-wrangler.toml tells Wrangler how to deploy your Workers Site.
+wrangler.toml file tells Wrangler how to deploy your Workers Site.
 The

 bucket key tells Wrangler where to find your static assets: by default set to the

-public folder, where we placed our HTML code at the beginning of this tutorial.
+public folder, where you placed your HTML code at the beginning of this tutorial.
 The

-entry-point key indicates where your Workers script is located, and like
+entry-point key indicates where your Workers script is located and, like

 bucket, the default of